Highlights

 Day 1: Arrive in Bergen, Visit Ulriken Mountain

-After checking in to your hotel, you can explore Bergen's cobbled streets.
-Check out the historic wharf area of Bryggen (a UNESCO World Heritage Site) to view colorful wooden houses that date to the 1700s.
+After checking in at your hotel, you can explore Bergen's cobbled streets.
+Check out the historic wharf area of Bryggen (a UNESCO World Heritage Site) to view colorful wooden houses dating back to the early 1700s.
 Nearby is the Maritime Museum, which contains boats and artifacts from throughout the city's seafaring history.

 Later, make your way just outside the city to Mount Ulriken.
 Standing nearly 2,109 feet (643 m), this is the highest of the Seven Sisters mountains of Bergen.
 Ride a cable car to the summit for incredible panoramic views of the city below and the surrounding fjords and ocean.
 Afterward, you can sit for a three-course lunch at the chic mountaintop restaurant.